Glais: Nicholas of Glais

+The Lord Baron Arwyn

+Arwyn Randall Davies, Baron Arwyn of Glais in the County of Glamorgan (17 April 1897 – 23 February 1978) – a Welsh Labour life peer.
+The Lord Arwyn was a member of the House of Lords from 29 December 1964 until his death on 23 February 1978.

 Glais Rugby Club

 Glais Rugby Club was formed in 1896 which along with Trebanos can lay claim to being one of the oldest teams in the Clydach district.
 Albert Harding, father of former Welsh international and British Lion winger Judge Rowe Harding, is credited as being the pioneer of the village's only and still surviving rugby club much to the opposition of a large group of residents against sport at the time.

 Originally playing in green and gold colours this changed to blue and white hoops before finally settling on all blue.
 At the beginning of its existence Glais was considered a "nomadic" club, playing their home games at several sites including the Mond Field and Garth Field before establishing their home ground permanently at Glais Rugby Field.

-In 1912-1913 the club won its first major trophy as champions of the Swansea and District R.U.
-Challenge Cup, this came after losing out to the second division championship via a play-Off game against Cwmtwrch at Ystalyfera.
+In 1912–1913 the club won its first major trophy as champions of the Swansea and District R.U.
+Challenge Cup, this came after losing out to the second division championship via a play-off game against Cwmtwrch at Ystalyfera.
 Estimates place crowd attendance above 3,000 which is far in excess of the population of Glais.

 Glais Rugby Club ran out with much success during the 1920s and won several Swansea District titles between 1922 and 1927 which included one fourth division league and cup title, one third division league title, one second division cup title, three first division league titles and one first division cup title.
 Glais had also finished the 1928 season top of the First Division yet again however this triumph was invalidated after an administration error meant the club had not been registered at the beginning of the 1928 season.

 To this day, the club remains an integral part of the Glais community and currently play in the SWALEC Division 5 South West.
 They enjoy a long and peaceful, yet fiercely competitive, rivalry with Vadre Rugby Club.